International Decision Making in the Age of Genocide: Rwanda 1990–94

 Item 1 of 12

 As part of a broader initiative to shed new light on the failed response to the genocide, the conveners made available online thousands of pages of newly declassified documents, including reports from key players in the UN Security Council debates who attended the conference: New Zealand envoy Colin Keating, president of the Security Council in April 1994; Sir David Hannay, the British permanent representative to the UN; and Karel Kovanda of the Czech Republic, who was the first UN ambassador to use the term “genocide” to describe the events in Rwanda.
-Read a New York Times about these newly released documents.
+Read a New York Times article (external link) about these newly released documents.

 The conference focused on three themes.
 The first, “Failure to Prevent,” addressed the lead-up to the genocide between October 1990 and April 1994 and explored such questions as whether the international community might have been able to foresee and prevent the gathering catastrophe in Rwanda.
-Read a Washington Post about the growing body of evidence that the world knew about before the genocide.
+Read a Washington Post article (external link) about the growing body of evidence that the world knew about before the genocide.

 The second theme, “Failure to Protect,” focused on the international response to the genocide, with special attention to the role of the UN Security Council.
 The third theme was devoted to lessons learned, examining the similarities and differences between Rwanda and other contemporary mass atrocities.